valeriasanzx/The-College-Guide/README.md

 # The College Guide Blog

-A fully responsive blog web application started with Vite, built with React, Tailwind CSS, and Firebase.
-Features rich text editing, user authentication, comments, likes, and more.

-## Features

-- 🔐 Google Authentication
-- 📝 Rich Text Editor
-- 💭 Comments System
-- ❤️ Post Likes
-- 🏷️ Post Categories
-- 🔍 Search Functionality
-- 👤 User Profiles
-- 📱 Fully Responsive Design
-- 🎨 Modern UI with Custom Theme
+Welcome to The College Guide!
+This web application is designed by students, for students, as a central hub for sharing advice, insights, and tips on navigating college life.
+Whether you're a freshman learning the ropes or a senior with wisdom to share, The College Guide provides a platform to foster collaboration, support, and community.
+It is fully responsive blog web application started with Vite, built with React, Tailwind CSS, and Firebase.
+In this web app you can navigate

 ## Project Structure